LucHermitte/lh-tags/README.md

  * Is project friendly: i.e. multiple projects can be opened simultaneously in a vim session, and we can run `ctags` on each of them with different specialized options to produced dedicaded tag files.
+ * Tag files built can be used to (automatically) fill 'spellfile' option with words to be ignored by vim spell checker.

 ### Tags selection
  * Presents all tags that match the selected text (`META-W-META-DOWN`), or the